gravesee/isofor/cran-comments.md

 * Added reference about method to DESCRIPTION
 * enclose the article title in double quotes: "Isolation based Anomaly Detection"
 * Please add a small examples for your prediction function.
+* Expanded the description
+* removed dontrun directive in predict method examples